Mike Sotak, PE

 Brian has a BS in Civil Engineering with a focus on water resources and hydrology.
 He has worked on a variety of water resources projects throughout his career including water rights evaluations, well design, pumping test analysis, groundwater modeling, surface water modeling, geophysical log interpretation, stream flow analysis, reservoir operation analysis, water quality analysis, water quality modeling and estimation, and coupled surface water/groundwater flow modeling.
 Brian has extensive knowledge of the groundwater resources of Nebraska.

-Dr. Aseel Ahmed, PhD
+Aseel Ahmed, PhD

-Dan Jones, EI, CFM
+Dan Jones, PE, CFM

 Ethan Miller, EI

-Connor Kelley, Intern
+Connor Kelley, EI

 Chris Furman, Intern